-Sport fans from all over the world get to enjoy a real football feast this summer as the 2018 World Cup has just kicked off in Russia.
+Sports fans from all over the world will get to enjoy a real football feast this summer as the 2018 FIFA World Cup has just kicked off in Russia.
 The action started on June 14, when hosts Russia met Saudi Arabia.

 Everyone knows that the FIFA World Cup is the biggest betting event of the year, and with the contest in full swing, bookmakers have already named their favourites to take the trophy home, but they are constantly amending the odds depending on current results.

-As any online betting operator, Party Casino wants to make its new users happy with a Party Casino bonus code, so if you plan on betting on your favourite team competing in the World Cup tournament, make sure to head over to their site to take advantage of the sign-up offer.
+As any online betting operator, Party Casino wants to make its new users happy with a Party Casino bonus code, especially those who are thinking about betting on their favourite team competing in the World Cup tournament.

-When it comes to the overall winner of the football competition, top five seems to be made up of Germany, Brazil, Spain, France and Argentina.
-As you can see, England is not in this top.
+When it comes to the overall winner of the football competition, the top five seems to be made up of Germany, Brazil, Spain, France, and Argentina.
+As you can see, England is not in on this list.
 Though they had an unbeaten qualifying campaign and stepped into the tournament with a positive mindset under Gareth Southgate, it’s safe to say that bookmakers do not consider them strong contenders for World Cup glory.

 When the group draw took place in Moscow in December 2017, England was handed a dream group, to be honest, as they were paired with Belgium, Tunisia and Panama in Group G. Nonetheless, if before the draw England’s national football team was priced at 18/1 at Sun Bets, OddsMonkey, William Hill and other bookies, the odds have dramatically dropped after the world found out the final groups.
 They were only priced at 16/1 after the draw, so they are far from favourites.

 According to bookmakers, the odds for England to reach the quarter-finals sit at 8/11, to reach semi-finals at 5/2, and to be one of the two finalists 14/1.